TIBCOSoftware/snappydata/examples/README.md

 ## Set up the project in IDE

 Users can import the examples directory as an independent gradle project in an IDE for you to easily modify and run the examples.
-You may follow below steps to setup a project in Intellij IDEA.
+You may follow below steps to setup a project in IntelliJ IDEA.
-These have been tried on Intellij IDEA 2018.2.7, with java version 1.8.0_201, Scala plugin 2018.2.11 (Scala version 2.11.11) and Gradle plugin.
+These have been tried on IntelliJ IDEA 2018.2.7, with java version 1.8.0_201, Scala plugin 2018.2.11 (Scala version 2.11.11) and Gradle plugin.

 1. Copy examples directory to your local filesystem where you want to create the new project.
-2. Open IDEA Intellij.
+2. Open IntelliJ IDEA.
 Do `File ->  New -> Project from Existing Sources`.
 Select examples/ as the base project directory.

 ## Building the project